callmeyaz/mutation-tracker/README.md

 ### Why?

-Mutation-Tracker tracks **dirty** state of JSON objects so that we can mark changes in the object for delayed synchronization.
+Mutation-Tracker is used for keeping trach of **dirty** state of properties within a JSON objects.

-Imagine we have a JSON object that undergoes mutation multiple times, and we need to track what properties are changed.
+Let us suppose, we have a JSON object that is mutated multiple times, and we need to track of properties that are changed.

 This is where the ***mutation-tracker*** library shines.

-Mutation-tracker provides a set of APIs to record mutations for JSON objects using fully qualified name of the object properties.
+Mutation-tracker provides a set of APIs to flag mutations within JSON objects using dot-separated path to the properties within the objects.

-Below is an example of tracking a change in property having fully qualified name as "name.firstname":
+Consider the following example:

 ```javascript